genai-impact/ecologits/docs/methodology/llm_inference.md

 ## Modeling water embodied impacts

+We draw from the [ESG report](https://esg.tsmc.com/en-US/file/public/e-all_2023.pdf) of [Taiwan Semiconductor Manufacturing Company](https://www.tsmc.com/english) that states that each 12-inch wafer layer consumes about 176.4 liters to produce.
+According to this [article](https://waferpro.com/how-many-chips-can-be-cut-from-a-silicon-wafer/?srsltid=AfmBOoriSA25IQoHzZsc2-7QC8kMqAn8GRsnDFlA0OcSnvNFPFH0zUH8), assuming a 15mm x 15mm chip size:
+300mm wafer: ~70,685 mm² area (π * (150mm)²)
+15mm x 15mm chip: 225 mm²
+Which brings us to
+70,685 mm2 / 225 mm2 ​≈ 314 chips per wafer.
-We draw from the [ESG report](https://esg.tsmc.com/en-US/file/public/e-all_2023.pdf) of TSMC that states that each 12-inch wafer layer consumes about 176.4 liters to produce, and according to this [article](https://waferpro.com/how-many-chips-can-be-cut-from-a-silicon-wafer/?srsltid=AfmBOoriSA25IQoHzZsc2-7QC8kMqAn8GRsnDFlA0OcSnvNFPFH0zUH8), this includes around 314 chips.
-This brings us to 0.562 L/chip.
-We assume that each server has 8 GPUs, and each GPU handles 16 requests in a batch.
+Using the 176.4 liters per wafer divided by 314 chips per wafer, this brings us to 0.562 L/chip.
+According to this [article](https://massedcompute.com/faq-answers/?question=How%20many%20NVIDIA%20L40S%20GPUs%20can%20be%20installed%20in%20a%20single%20server?#:~:text=1U%20Servers%3A%20Typically%20support%201,for%20AI%20training%20and%20inference.), there are around 8 GPUs in a specialized inference server.
+So we assume that each server has 8 GPUs, and each GPU handles 16 requests in a batch.
 There is no definitive source on the batching, but this [article](https://www.databricks.com/blog/llm-inference-performance-engineering-best-practices?utm_source=chatgpt.com) indicates that 16 might be a common industry practice.

 ## Assumptions and limitations